-On first appearance it doesn't look like much, a 22 foot tall iron pillar, slowly rusting away in the middle of an empty square in Dehli, India.
+On first appearance it doesn’t look like much–a 22 foot tall iron pillar, slowly rusting away in the middle of an empty square in Delhi, India.
 The surprise comes in learning its age, some 1600 years old, much older than one would expect for an iron column which, judging from other exposed iron, should have turned to a pile of dust long ago.

-It was this 'enigma' which lead some people to include the Iron Ashoka pillar in a group of objects known as OOPArt's or "out of place artifacts."
+It was this “enigma” which lead some people to include the Iron Ashoka pillar in a group of objects known as OOPArt’s or “out of place artifacts.”
 These objects are said to be in some way unreasonably futuristic for their time, as if they had come from another place and time.
-(Also known as an "anachronism" when something is placed out of its time period like man on a penny-farthing in 2010, or more specifically a prochronism when something is placed in an earlier context and would be impossible, like a light-bulb in the middle ages, or a cell-phone in the Victorian era.)

 Ninety eight percent pure wrought iron, the column is a absolute testament to the high level of skill achieved by ancient Indian ironsmiths.
 It would have had to been made using a coal heated furnace to even create a heat hot enough to achieve forge welding, where two or more pieces of metal were hammered together.

 However, it has avoided corrosion from the rains, winds and temperature fluctuations over the last 1600 years, not through a conscience effort or magical metallurgy technique on the parts of the pillar’s creators, but through the accidental formation of a “passive protective film.”